spacefreak86/pyquarantine-milter/README.md

   * **notification_email_subject**
     Notification e-mail subject.
   * **notification_email_template**
-    Notification e-mail template to use.
+    Path to the notification e-mail template.
+It is hold in memory during runtime.
   * **notification_email_replacement_img**
-    An image to replace images in e-mail.
+    Path to the image to replace images in e-mails.
+It is hold in memory during runtime.
+Leave it empty to disable.
+  * **notification_email_embedded_imgs**
+    Comma-separated list of images to attach to the notification e-mail.
+The Content-ID of each image will be set to the filename, so you can reference it from the e-mail template.
+All images are hold in memory during runtime.
+    Leave empty to disable.

 ### Actions
 Every quarantine responds with a milter-action if an e-mail header matches the configured regular expression.